Amber Alert: Toronto girl goes missing in stolen car

 “Do not approach this car.
 Call 911 immediately.
 Car is being driven erratically,” a police spokesman, Constable David Hopkinson, tweeted Friday morning.

-The car is a dark-coloured 2008 Toyota Camry LS, with the license plate BHVH392, that was stolen at the corner of Romanway Crescent and Plainfield Road, near Jane Street and Lawrence Avenue.
+The black 2008 Toyota Camry LS had rust on the front passenger side, with the license plate BHVH392.
+It was stolen at the corner of Romanway Crescent and Plainfield Road, near Jane Street and Lawrence Avenue.

 The theft occurred around 6 a.m. when a woman had placed one of her children in the running car and went back inside her home to get a second child, Constable Hopkinson said in an interview.